kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 <img src="images/original data - balance sheet.png?raw=true"/>

 We used arithmetic operators (subtraction, multiplication, division), the SUM() function, and references to other cells to construct formulas and recreate the Income Statements.
-To duplicate the formatting, we changed the font to bold, increased indents, changed the fill color, added borders, and changed the number format (currency, percent, decimals).
+To duplicate the formatting, we change the font to bold, increase indents, change the fill color, add borders, and change the number format (currency, percent, decimals).

 **Our Income Statements with formulas shown:**